 Occupational Therapist: Through supporting academic achievement and positive behaviors for learning, occupational therapists in school settings provide learning through social skills, math, reading and writing, behavior management, self-help skills, vocational participation skills, and transportation.
 To learn more, visit the American Occupational Therapy Association's Fact Sheet on Occupational Therapy in School Settings.

 Speech-Language Pathologist: Supporting students in linguistic and metalinguistic foundations for those with disabilities and others who are at risk for school failure or are struggling in school settings, speech-language pathologists ensure that students receive services for language disorders, prevention of academic failure, and employ school-wide speech-language services.
-The American Speech-Language-Hearing Association highlights the roles and responsibilities of this student support occupation.
+The American Speech-Language-Hearing Association highlights the roles and responsibilities of Speech-Language Pathologists.

 School-Based Mental Health Counselor: Licensed as professional mental health counselors, those who work in schools provide clinical services to students addressing their mental, behavioral, and emotional health.
 While school counselors do not provide long-term therapy, school-based mental health counselors can meet this need.